 Meals are taken in the dining room looked over by the School’s resident Bison.
 Reception children join children in Years 1 and 2 and eat together with lunches served ‘family style’ by a member of staff.
 Years 3-8 follow in later with lunch served refrectory style.
 Top years are also offered salad as an optional choice.

 Years 3 and 4 eat lunch in the school Dining Room where a cafeteria system operates.
 Children can choose where to sit; however, to help Year 3 adapt to the system they go to lunch 10 minutes early and sit at designated tables during the Michaelmas Term.

 Years 5-8 eat lunch in the school Dining Room where a cafeteria system operates.
 A register of attendance is taken for children in Years 3 to 8.

 Low Tea is served to all pupils in Years 5- 8 who are staying in school for Prep.
 It is similar to morning break and includes sandwiches, biscuits, cake and fruit.

-Any specific dietary issues should be directed in writing to your child’s class teacher.
+Any specific dietary issues should be directed in writing to the School Nurse.

 Amesbury is a ‘Nut Free Zone’ by aspiration and expectation.
 We do not want anyone to bring onto the school estate any products containing nuts and we have a number of control measures in place to minimise risk.
 However, whilst the school does all that it reasonably can be expected to do in order to minimise risk, it cannot guarantee that all risks can be eliminated.